 MotorCity Greyhound Rescue adopts to individuals and families with children aged 4 and older.
 If you have children under the age of 6, we require that you have a fenced yard.
 Please note that greyhounds should never be put on a tie-out or running wire.
 These can be deadly to a sighthound.
 Also, invisible fencing is a cruel means of containment that just does not work with a sighthound.
 They can run right through it and it also does not prevent stray animals from entering your yard.
 Adults and families with older children are not required to have a fenced yard, however, you must be committed to taking your dog out regularly on a leash.
 Greyhounds absolutely must be kept in a properly fenced area or on a hand-held leash.

-MCGR greyhounds are fostered in family homes.
-Foster families help the greyhounds become accustomed to the people, objects, sounds, schedules, freedoms and rules found in most homes.
+MCGR foster dogs are fostered in family homes.
+Foster families help the dogs become accustomed to the people, objects, sounds, schedules, freedoms and rules found in most homes.
 We do our very best to evaluate how each dog responds and interacts with cats, small dogs and older children.

 Our greyhounds each receive a comprehensive physical exam and are fully vaccinated.
 They are spayed/neutered and given dental treatment as needed.
 Each hound is tested for heartworm and any injuries are evaluated and treated.
-Each foster dog is started on monthly Heartgard Plus and Frontline Plus during the flea/tick season.
+Each foster dog is started on monthly Interceptor Plus and Frontline Plus during the flea/tick season.
 We want to be sure that each dog is healthy at adoption time and, if there is any medical concern which may require future treatment, it is fully disclosed to the potential adopter.